peteroupc/peteroupc.github.io/randmisc.md

 In general, families of the form "X-G" (such as "beta-G" (Eugene et al., 2002)<sup>[**(9)**](#Note9)</sup>) use two distributions, X and G, where X is a continuous distribution whose support is the interval \[0, 1\] and G is a distribution with an easy-to-compute quantile function.
 The following algorithm samples a random variate following a distribution from this kind of family:

 1. Generate a random variate that follows the distribution X. (Or generate a uniform [**partially-sampled random number (PSRN)**](https://peteroupc.github.io/exporand.html) that follows the distribution X.)  Call the number _x_.
 2. Calculate the quantile for G of _x_, and return that quantile.
-(If _x_ is a uniform PSRN, see the note at the end of this section.)
+(If _x_ is a uniform PSRN, see "Random Variate Generation via Quantiles", later.)

 Certain special cases of the "X-G" families, such as the following, use a specially designed distribution for X: